coffee2code/restrict-usernames/readme.txt

 == Installation ==

-1. Unzip `restrict-usernames.zip` inside the `/wp-content/plugins/` directory for your site
+1. Unzip `restrict-usernames.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Go to the Users -> Name Restrictions admin settings page.
 Specify username restrictions.